almostearthling/copyjob/README.md

    is *Current Summary* followed by a space and a version number with no dots in it; this job will ignore all subdirectories of the source folder.

+Both jobs start searching in the *Documents/MyData* subfolder of the user home: this is achieved by using the `HOME` environment variable (it only works on UNIX-like systems, unless `HOME` is properly defined); also, the destination is in both cases a subfolder of the *CloudSync/SyncedDocs* folder that might or might not exist in the same user home directory.
+Because of the default configuration of **copyjob**, the appropriate destination folders are created by the utility itself in case they are not found.

 At the global level we instruct **copyjob** to treat file names as case insensitive, to make sure we don't miss files that could have be named slightly differently on operating systems such as Windows.
 Also, we define